wp-plugins/calculated-fields-form/README.txt

     GETDATETIMESTRING(TODAY(), 'yyyy-mm-dd')
     Result: 2013-10-27

+= Q: Does the plugin includes financial operations? =

+A: The developer version of the plugin includes a module solely for financial operations.
+See the complete operations list below:

+* CALCULATEPAYMENT: Calculate the Financed Payment Amount.
+The operation requires three parameters: amount, months, interest rate (percent)

+        CALCULATEPAYMENT(25000, 60, 5.25)
+        Result: 474.65

+* CALCULATEAMOUNT: Calculate the Financed Amount.
+The operation accepts three parameters: months, interest rate (percent), payment

+        CALCULATEAMOUNT(60, 5.25, 474.65)
+        Result: 25000.02

+* CALCULATEMONTHS: Calculate the Months Financed.
+The operation accepts three parameters: amount, interest rate (percent), payment

+        CALCULATEMONTHS(25000, 5.25, 474.65)
+        Result: 60

+* CALCULATEINTEREST: Calculate the Financed Interest Rate.
+The operation accepts three parameters: amount, months, payment

+        CALCULATEINTEREST(25000, 60, 474.65)
+        Result: 5.25

+* CALCULATEACCRUEDINTEREST: Calculate the Accrued Interest.
+If your money is in a bank account accruing interest, how much does it earn over x months?.
+The operation accepts three parameters: principle amount, months, interest rate (percent)

+        CALCULATEACCRUEDINTEREST(25000, 60, 5.25)
+        Result: 7485.806648756854

+* CALCULATEAMORTIZATION: Create Amortization Schedule.
+This operation is very particular, and its result should be an array the length the number of months.
+Each entry is an object.
+Four parameters: principle amount, months, interest rate (percent), start date (optional Date object).

+        CALCULATEAMORTIZATION(25000, 60, 5.25, new Date(2011,11,20) )
+        Result:
+        [
+          {
+            principle: 24634.725
+            interest: 109.375
+            payment: 474.65
+            paymentToPrinciple: 365.275
+            paymentToInterest: 109.375
+            date: Tue Dec 20 2011 00:00:00 GMT+0100 (Romance Daylight Time)
+          },
+          {
+            principle: 24267.851921874997
+            interest: 217.151921875
+            payment: 474.65
+            paymentToPrinciple: 366.873078125
+            paymentToInterest: 107.776921875
+            date: Fri Jan 20 2012 00:00:00 GMT+0100 (Romance Daylight Time)
+          },
+        ...
+        ]

+* NUMBERFORMAT: Format a Number.
+The number of parameters of this operation can vary, and the result will depend of parameters passed to the operation.

+One parameters: number

+        NUMBERFORMAT(-2530023420269.123456)
+        Result: -2,530,023,420,269

+        NUMBERFORMAT(25000.123456, {precision:2})
+        Result: 25,000.12

+Format Currency

+Format a number to a certain currency.
+Two parameters: number, settings (optional).
+If settings option is a string it is treated as a currency name.
+If it is an object it is used as currency settings.

+        NUMBERFORMAT(25000.123456, 'USD')
+        Result: $25,000.12

+Settings can be format, and then override with options.

+        NUMBERFORMAT(-25000.123456, 'GBP', { negative: '()', precision: 3, thousand: '' })
+        Result: £(25000.123)

+Format a Percent

+Format a number with a certain precision.
+Two parameters: number, settings ("percent" is a format)

+        NUMBERFORMAT(25000.123456, 'percent')
+        Result: 25,000%

+* ADDFORMAT: Create a Currency.
+You may create a currency.
+The library comes with "USD", "GBP", and "EUR" currency formats and "number" and "percent" numeric formats.
+Two parameters: key, settings

+        ADDFORMAT('Dollars', { before: '', after: ' Dollars', precision: 0, thousand: ',', group: 3, decimal: '.', negative: '-' })
+        Result: true
+        NUMBERFORMAT(25000.123456, 'Dollars')
+        Result: 25,000 Dollars

+* REMOVEFORMAT: Remove a Currency.
+To remove a currency.
+One parameter: key

+        REMOVEFORMAT('Dollars')
+        Result: true

 = Q: Is there a way to format the form in a table structure (various fields in the same line) ? =

 A: Into the calculated form editor click a field and into its settings there is one field named "Add Css Layout Keywords".
 Into that field you can put the name of a CSS class that will be applied to the field.